holochain-immersive/private-publication/EXERCISES.md

 - Only agents with the editor role should be able to create posts in the private publication DNA.
 - Only the creator of a post should be able to update it.

+Go into `crates/membrane_proof/src/lib.rs`.

+- Notice the `PrivatePublicationMembraneProof` struct.
+This is the entry that each author is going to create in the lobby, and is going to share with the editor so that they can join the author's private publication dna.
+- Notice also that this struct is located in a shared crate, which both the `private_publication_lobby` and `private_publication` zomes are going to depend upon.

 Go into `dnas/lobby/coordinator_zomes/private_publication_lobby/src/lib.rs`:

-1. Create a  `create_membrane_proof_for` zome function that receives an `AgentPubKey` and returns no output.
+1. Create a  `create_membrane_proof_for` zome function that receives a `PrivatePublicationMembraneProof` and returns no output.
 This function will be executed by the progenitor of the app.
-   - Does a bridge call to the `get_dna_hash` of the `posts` zome of the `private_publication` DNA, without passing any arguments.
-That function is already defined and returns a `DnaHash`.
    - Create a `PrivatePublicationMembraneProof` entry with the private publication DNA hash and the recipient for that membrane.
    - Create a link from the agent public key of the recipient to the newly created action.
 2. Create a `get_my_membrane_proof` zome function that doesn't receive any parameters, and returns an `Option<Record>`.